mhomran/PDP11/README.md

 - There's no case sensitivity.
 - To assemble the project, run `python assembler.py <assembly_file> <output_file>`.
 You should have python3.

-# to run the test cases
+# To run the test cases
 - Install ModelSim (there's a free edition for students)
 - Create a project, then add the vhdl files in it
 - In the tcl console, write `do do_file` where `do_file` is the file that contains the simulation instructions for ModelSim.